-Prerequisite: EDU 3310, 3330 (or EDU 3330 may be taken concurrently), and admission to the Teacher Education Program.
+Prerequisite: EDU 3310, 3330 (or EDU 3330 may be taken concurrently),

 EDUCATION 4329.
 SECONDARY METHODS AND CURRICULUM.

 This course is an exploration of curricular issues (such as state curriculum standards, curricular design, scope and sequence and principles of curriculum development) coupled with secondary instructional methodology.
 Classroom management and discipline will be related to the various strategies.
 Field-based.
 TO BE TAKEN THE SEMESTER PRIOR TO STUDENT TEACHING.
 Fall, Spring.